JKN0/PSR70-reverse/readme.md

 - Various test programs have been written and can be run in the PSR-70 hardware using EPROM emulator.
 - Using information gathered in previous steps, decent understanding of the OPQ and RYP4 chips has been gained.
 - Programmers guide V 1.1 for the OPQ has been written (file Guides/OPQ_ProgGuide.pdf).
-- Programmers guide V 1.0 for the RYP4 has been written (file Guides/RYP4_ProgGuide.pdf).
+- Programmers guide V 1.1 for the RYP4 has been written (file Guides/RYP4_ProgGuide.pdf).
+- Drum sample ROMs have been dumped.

 Main chips in the PSR-70 are:
 - NEC D70008 = Z80-CPU